rocketbot-cl/Abbyy_Vantage/README.md

 # Abbyy_Vantage

 Module to interact with Abbyy Vantage.
+You can send files and perform your skills, obtaining the output if you configured it that way.

 ----